afmacedo/ruruki/docs/readme.rst

 So **ruruki** is a in-memory directed property graph database **tool** used for building complicated graphs of anything.

+**Ruruki** is super useful for

+* Temporary light weight graph database.
+Sometimes you do not want to depend on a heavy backend that requires complicated software like Java.
+Or you do not have root or admin access on the server you want to run the database on.
+With **ruruki**, you can install it in a python virtualenv and be up and running in no time.
+* Proof of concept. **Ruruki** is super great for demonstrating a proof of concept with little resources, effort, and hassle.

 My idea behind using a graph database is because everything is connected in some shape or form, no matter what it is.
 You can apply it to things like

 * Linking actors -> movies -> directors.